These Mod Podge letters are made with anaglypta – otherwise known as textured wallpaper. These are easy to create and make beautiful home decor!

 I also did a dry fit just to make sure everything lined up.

-Anaglypta is made to be wallpaper but I didn’t want to deal with wallpaper paste and Mod Podge proved the ideal alternative – it’s easier to work with and a little more forgiving than straight glue.
+Anaglypta is intended to be wallpaper but I didn’t want to deal with wallpaper paste and Mod Podge proved the ideal alternative – it’s easier to work with and a little more forgiving than straight glue.

 I just brushed a fairly thick layer of Mod Podge onto the Anaglypta and then applied it to the letter, folding it around the edges.
 The dimensions of my letters meant that not all sides could be covered at once so I had to attach some separate pieces.
 I didn’t worry about matching the pattern up.